pedestal/pedestal-docs/documentation/hello-world-service.md

 ```

-You can see that `io.pedestal.service-tools.server/init` calls `helloworld.service/service`
+You can see that `io.pedestal.service-tools.server/init` is invoked with
-to get that map we just looked at, and it uses that map to create the actual server.
+`helloworld.service/service`--the map we just looked at--which is used to
+create the actual server.

 ## Run it in Dev Mode